socketsupply/sockets.sh/src/docs/guide-apple.md

 4. Write down your `Team ID`.
 It's in the top right corner of the website.
 You'll need this later.

 ### MacOS
 - Xcode Command Line Tools.
-If you don't have them already, and you don't have xcode, you can run the command `xcode-select --install`.
+If you don't have them already, and you don't have Xcode, you can run the command `xcode-select --install`.

 ### iOS